United States Laundry Appliances Market Size and Share

 United States Laundry Appliances Market Report Scope

-A laundry appliance is a machine used for cleaning and rinsing textiles using water but is not limited to washing only.
+A laundry appliance is a machine used for cleaning and rinsing textiles with water, but is not limited to washing.
 It can also be used for drying purposes.
-The United States laundry appliances market is segmented by type (freestanding and built-in), by product (washing machines, dryers, electric smoothing irons, and other products), by technology (automatic, semi-automatic/ manual, and other technology), and by distribution channel (supermarkets and hypermarkets, specialty stores, online, and other distribution channels).
+The United States laundry appliances market is segmented by product type (washing machines, clothes dryers, and others (garment steamers, electric irons, laundry dehumidifiers)), by technology (fully automatic and semi-automatic/ manual), by laod capacity (below 6 kg, 6-8 kg, and above 8 kh), by distribution channel (multi brand stores, exclusive brand outlets, online, and other distribution channels), and by geography (Northeast, Midwest, South, and West).
 The report offers market size and forecasts for the United States laundry appliances market in value (USD) for all the above segments.

 By Product Type